python/cpython/Doc/using/configure.rst

    The statistics will be dumped to a arbitrary (probably unique) file in ``/tmp/py_stats/`` (Unix) or ``C:\temp\py_stats\`` (Windows).
-If that directory does not exist, results will be printed on stdout.
+If that directory does not exist, results will be printed on stderr.

    Use ``Tools/scripts/summarize_stats.py`` to read the stats.